China digs in for protracted trade fight with US | Malay Mail

 “The US is defying international rules, abandoning cooperation agreements and harping on America first, American privilege and American exceptionalism,” it said.

-Since Trump raised tariffs on US$200 billion in Chinese goods in mid-May, the Communist Party mouthpiece People's Daily has been running a daily column tag-lined “an alarm bell,” rejecting Trump's arguments that China's rise was leading to American losses.
+Since Trump raised tariffs on US$200 billion (RM837 billion) in Chinese goods in mid-May, the Communist Party mouthpiece People's Daily has been running a daily column tag-lined “an alarm bell”, rejecting Trump's arguments that China's rise was leading to American losses.

 Korean War films stoking anti-US sentiments from the 1950s were broadcast for six consecutive days on state television from May 16, reminding audiences of a time when the Cold War came to China's doorstep as it fought on North's side against US-led UN forces defending the South.